The-Hacker-Recipes/The-Hacker-Recipes/docs/src/infra/protocols/telnet.md

 # 🛠️ Telnet

 ## Theory
-Telnet (teletype network) is a  network protocol used to gain access to virtual terminal or remote systems .
-He made bidirectional text-based communication , but it's unsecured.
+Telnet (teletype network) is a  network protocol used to gain access to virtual terminal in local or in remote systems .
+He provide  bidirectional text-based communication .

 ----
 ### Common Telnet Commands